rdeioris/MathVM/README.md

 Join the Discord Server: https://discord.gg/WJkRY2UVhn

+Buy it from the Marketplace for supporting the development: https://www.unrealengine.com/marketplace/en-US/product/mathvm

 Support the project with Patreon: https://www.patreon.com/rdeioris

 Commercial support is provided by Blitter S.r.l.
 (Italy) [contact the Discord Server Admin for infos]